zhoujh30/CarND-Traffic-Sign-Classifier-Project/README.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 The bar chart below shows the data distribution of the training set.
-The height of each bar represents the number of training sets for each class of traffic sign images.
+The x axis represents each class ID of traffic sign images and the y axis represents the number of training sets.
 Here is the metadata for traffic sign names: [signnames.csv](./signnames.csv)

 ![Visualization][image1]